michaelmosmann/silk/userguide/binds.md

 ### <a id="parameters"></a>Adding Constructor Parameter Descriptions
 Usually we don't (need to) provide any additional information how Silk should construct an instance.
-The bootstrapper will ask the `ConstructionStrategy` to pick the `Constructor` to use for our `Implementation`.
+The bootstrapper will ask the `Inspector` to pick the `Constructor` to use for our `Implementation`.
 All dependencies needed to instanciate it are resolved in the same way.

 In some cases we want a special instance injected into the constructor selected.
 Therefore we can add additional